ryanandrew/learnenough/README.md

 back up data, share your work with others, and collaborate with programmers and other users of Git.

-For mroe information on Git, see the [official Git documentation](https://git-scm.com)
+For more information on Git, see the [official Git documentation](https://git-scm.com)